Lipschitz and biLipschitz Maps on Carnot Groups: Jones-Type Decomposition for Carnot Groups

 \subsubsection{Lipschitz extension}

-If $A$ is a subset of the unit cube and $f$ is a Lipschitz function from $A$ to some Euclidean space, then $f$ can be extended to a Lipschitz function on the entire unit cube (or, in fact, to all of $\textbf{R}^n$ for that matter).
-It is not known whether the same extension property holds for maps from a subset of a Heisenberg group $G$ to $G$ (see \cite{Ba} and \cite{Br}).
-This is why the result we derive in Section 2.6 requires the domain of our map to be open; if this extension property holds, we can drop this assumption.
+If $A$ is a subset of the unit cube of $\textbf{R}^n$ and $f$ is a Lipschitz function from $A$ to some Euclidean space, then $f$ can be extended to a Lipschitz function on the entire unit cube (or, in fact, to all of $\textbf{R}^n$ for that matter).
+It is not known whether this extension property also holds for maps from a subset of a Heisenberg group $G$ into the same group $G$ (see \cite{Ba} and \cite{Br}), and for that reason we assume the Lipschitz map in Corollary 2.17 below is defined on an open subset of $G$.
 It has been shown recently in \cite{Ba} that this extension property does not hold for maps from $\textbf{R}^k$ to $H_n$ with $n < k$.
-However, this property trivially holds for maps from any Carnot group to any $\textbf{R}^k$.
+Also, \cite{RW} shows that the property does not hold for maps from $\textbf{R}^k$ to any jet space on $H_n$ whenever $n < k$.
+However, this property does hold for maps from any Carnot group to any $\textbf{R}^k$.
 It also holds for maps from $\textbf{R}^2$ to $H_n$ for $n \geq 2$, as was shown in \cite{F} and \cite{M}.
+More generally, based on recent results in \cite{WY} the Lipschitz extension property holds for maps from any set with Assouad-Nagata dimension less than or equal to $n$ to any jet space group on $\textbf{R}^n$.
+Notably, this implies the Lipschitz extension property for maps from $H_k$ to $H_{2k + 1}$.